Broadcast Business Representative

 What You’ll Do

 Protect the interests of SAG-AFTRA and its members by negotiating and enforcing SAG-AFTRA broadcast collective bargaining agreements in all matters relating to the terms and conditions of employment for broadcast employees, as well as member outreach through station visits and bargaining unit meetings.
-Supports staff in internal and external organizing for broadcast stations within San Francisco-Northern California.
-Support the Local staff, the Local Executive Board of Directors and broadcast member committees by providing advice and opinions on issues as assigned.
+Supports staff in internal and external organizing for broadcast stations within the geographic scope of the Washington - Mid Atlantic Local.
+Provide support to members with their health and retirement benefits.
+Support the Locals’ staff, Board of Directors and broadcast member committees by providing advice and opinions on issues as needed.

 (This section provides a general summary of the most significant job duties performed.
 It does not explain in detail every single duty performed.)

-• Drafting, negotiating and administering broadcast contracts with television and radio stations.
+• Assist with drafting, negotiating and administering broadcast contracts with television and radio stations and networks across various platforms.

 • Provide general overview, information and assistance to covered broadcast employees including frequent station visits and bargaining unit meetings.

-• Handle grievances, resolutions through Federal Mediation and/or settlement discussions, in an effort to preempt arbitration or litigation.
+• Handle or assist in handling grievances, resolutions through Federal Mediation and/or settlement discussions, in an effort to preempt arbitration or litigation.
+Collaborate in the handling of arbitration matters.

 • Establish working relationships with employer counterparts in order to effectively administer and enforce the terms of broadcast collective bargaining agreements.

-• Consult with Broadcast Director, Broadcast staff and the Chief Broadcast Officer on particular issues, strategy, proposals, responses and the like.
+• Consult with Local staff, other Broadcast staff and the Chief Broadcast Officer on particular issues, strategy, proposals, responses and the like.

-• Work with National Organizing and Broadcast staff, Local staff and the Chief Broadcast Officer to create, implement and facilitate internal and external organizing initiatives and directives, and comprehensive strategies.
+• Work with National Organizing and Broadcast staff, Local staff and the Chief Broadcast Officer to create, implement and facilitate internal and external organizing initiatives and directives, and comprehensive strategies to serve the needs of the Local as well as the national broadcast membership.

 What You’ll Need